Writing Your Own "Burn Notice"

 A Bit of Explanation

-'Burn Notice' is a television serial in which a spy, Michael Weston, is given a burn notice; meaning he is discharged.
+'Burn Notice' was an American television serial in which a spy, Michael Weston, is given a burn notice; meaning he is discharged.

 Just like that.

-I am using the term in referrence to people who get themselves fired; whether from a job, a club, a relationship.
+I am using the term in reference to people who get themselves fired; whether from a job, a club, a relationship.